Dynamic Network Autoregressive Models for Functional Panel Data: Analyzing the Demand of Bike-Sharing System

-One concern in the analysis is that the shared mobility services often relocate vehicles or bikes from one station to another to maintain service availability across all locations.
-To detect potential relocations, we first identified instances where the number of available bicycles jumped up/down by more than or equal to 10 all at once.
-We then examined the distribution of these events across different hours and days, as given in Figure \ref{fig:reloc} in Appendix \ref{app:emp}.
-From this figure, we can observe that sudden drops or increases in bike availability tend to occur between midnight and early morning, particularly on Sundays.
-Although we cannot access to formal records of actual relocation operations, these patterns may suggest that they are likely the result of bike relocation carried out by the service provider.
 Another concern is the enormous size of the dataset.
 Because the original data are recorded in minutes every day, using the raw data directly can lead to a memory problem.
 Moreover, daily data tend to fluctuate and to be noisy due to random events.

 To address the aforementioned issues, we first rounded the trip data to 15-minute intervals and then averaged over Monday through Friday at each interval, discarding data from Saturdays and Sundays.
 Furthermore, to avoid potential bike relocation events in weekdays, we restrict the analysis to the time period from 6 AM to 9 PM.
-Consequently, our final dataset is a weekly-level panel with $n = 70$ stations and $T = 69$ weeks.
+Consequently, our final dataset is a weekly panel consisting of $n = 70$ stations and $T = 69$ weeks; the first week is not used for estimation but serves as the observation at $t = 0$.
 The outcome of interest is the number of bicycles at each station for $s \in [0,1]$, where $s=0$ corresponds to 6 AM and $s=1$ corresponds to 9 PM.
 Figure \ref{fig:avgbike} presents the trajectories of average bike availability for all 70 stations during the first week in our panel.
 It clearly shows that most of the variation in bike availability occurs between 6 AM and 9 PM.